ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_inputs.md

     * The plant model also requires a defined initial cohort structure, which sets the initial cohorts present in each cell.
-This again is defined as a CSV file with the path set in the in the plants model configuration options.
+This again is defined as a CSV file with the path set in the plants model configuration options.